paocarvajal1912/Bitcoin_Arbitrage/README.md

 This project quantifies profits on a good day in early, middle and late parts of the period, considering transaction costs.
 The analisis is replicable for other periods, and it concludes that at the early stage there were potential for large profits.
 Also, that the opportunity for high profits vanishes fastly, so in order to profit, being able to act fast is key.

+This code includes data preparation techniques, such as treatment for missing values, money characters format cleaning such as "$" symbols as well as converting to strings to float.

 ---

 ## Technologies

-The analysis is made on Jupyter Lab, and it uses Pandas for quantitative analysis, pathlib for csv data inputs, and Matplotlib for visualizations.
+The analysis is made on Jupyter Lab, and it uses `Pandas` for quantitative analysis, `pathlib` for csv data inputs, and `Matplotlib` for visualizations.

 ---